syncfusion-content/javascript-docs/js/DropDownList/Getting-Started.md

 {% endhighlight %}

-Add the following style section for the **DropDownList** widgets alignment.
+Add the following style section for the alignment of **DropDownList** widgets.
 You can add the following location in the **URL** path for the background image http://js.syncfusion.com/UG/Web/Content/football.png

 {% highlight css %}